 Soft Lock Prevention

-No the player should not be able to soft-lock the game and be forced to restart but at the moment in our current implementation there are potentially ways to soft-lock the game.
+No, the player should not be able to soft-lock the game and be forced to restart but at the moment in our current implementation there are potentially ways to soft-lock the game.
 Fall boundaries have not been currently implemented, if the player somehow manages to clip through the wall he will fall forever.
 There is hit stun on the player when they are hit by certain moves, if enough enemies manage to trap a player in a wall and constantly attack the player causing him to be stuck in a infinite loop of hitstun may cause a soft lock.
 If the game is started without the correct initial conditions level loading may not be correct.
-Our guarantee to prevent a soft lock from happening within in the game is to allows the player to restart a level from a menu and to have access to the main menu.
+Our guarantee to prevent a soft lock from happening within in the game is to allow the player to restart a level from a menu and to have access to the main menu.
 When the player goes to the menu of the game that scene will reinitialize the game by setting all the variables required by the game to be in their correct state.

 Level Design